tushar-idealake/library-demo/projects/reusable-ui-library/README.md

 Run `ng generate component component-name --project reusable-ui-library` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project reusable-ui-library`.
 > Note: Don't forget to add `--project reusable-ui-library` or else it will be added to the default project in your `angular.json` file.

+# UI-components present in this library

+- form-generic-input
+- form-generic-toggle
+- form-generic-spinner
+- generic-autocomplete
+- generic-toastr

 ## Build

 Run `ng build reusable-ui-library` to build the project.
 The build artifacts will be stored in the `dist/` directory.